HarryLu0708/votingSim/readme.md

-# Coin Clicker
+# Voting Simulator

-This is a simple coin clicker game.
-The goal is to click the coin as many times as possible in the time limit.
+This is a simple voting simulator, allowed you to test each voting systems.

 ## Instructions